steveyttt/go/README.md

 ```

 ### **switch**
-switch evaluates a conditional statement and executes on first match only if you add the FALLTHROUGH keyword it will allow all other matching case statements below to also execute avoid FALLTHROUGH though - it drops wonky logic everywhere.
+switch evaluates a conditional statement and executes on first match only.
+If you add the FALLTHROUGH keyword it will allow all other matching case statements below to also execute avoid FALLTHROUGH though - it drops wonky logic everywhere.
 ```
 	switch {
 	case false: